Romitrcv/college-inquiry-chat-bot/faqbot-final/faqbot/Readme.txt

-First run train-nlu.py to train nlu model using training_data.json Then run train.py to generate dialogue using stories.md the you can use train-online.py to generate stories. then again train it by using train.py
+First run train-nlu.py to train nlu model using training_data.json Then run train.py to generate dialogue using stories.md then you can use train-online.py to generate stories. then again train it by using train.py
 At last run the bot using run.py

-Thanking YOU!!
+Thank YOU!!